 Prior to May’s GiGse conference in Miami, we contributed an article to eGR North America looking at the growth of the US eGaming market and affiliate marketing’s role in its evolution.
+The article is available on the eGR North America site, and can be viewed here.
+However, you can also read the full piece below.

 2018 marks the fifth anniversary since New Jersey and Nevada regulated real-money eGaming.
 The online casino and poker verticals have generated over $790 million in New Jersey alone, according to the Division of Gaming Enforcement (DGE).
 Affiliate marketing has played a vital role in supporting the evolution of the US eGaming market as well as daily fantasy sports (DFS) and, more recently, iLottery.
 With eGaming in Pennsylvania and legal sports-betting now on the horizon, affiliate marketing’s importance in acquisition is only set to increase.